 - Listen to your body.
 When you are tired--rest!

 - Set small, achievable goals and congratulate yourself when you attain them

 The most important thing to remember after surgery is to be patient with yourself.
 Progress can take time and is gradual as your body heals from this major surgery.
 Most patients stay in the ICU after surgery for a day or two.
 During that time, they are allowed to begin some small physical activities and are eventually moved to the telemetry unit.

 Nurses will help monitor progress as the days pass.
 You will start with small tasks such as coughing and deep breathing, eating, getting out of bed, and walking.
 These tasks are made more comfortable with the help of Heart Hugger Sternum Support Harness.
 As each day passes, the tasks should get increasingly easier to manage.

-As activity increases, patients often feel some pain or discomfort around the incision from the spreading of the breastbone and muscles during surgery.
+As activity increases, patients often feel pain or discomfort around the incision from spreading the breastbone and muscles during surgery.
 The Heart Hugger helps as the healing process continues and gives patients the support they need as they undergo recovery.